 1. DIY Coconut Oil Antibacterial Foaming Hand Soap

-Cold weather is hard on skin, especially our hands.
-That's why a non-drying, natural hand soap is a must in the bathroom and kitchen.
+Cold weather is hard on the skin, especially our hands.
+That's why a non-drying, homemade liquid hand soap is a must in the bathroom and kitchen.
 This one is made with germ-fighting Castile soap, moisturizing coconut oil, and freshly scented essential oils such as peppermint and eucalyptus.

 2. Castile Honey Homemade Hand Soap